ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 There are four kinds of repositories:

 1. Project Repository.
-This repository is located in a project's `.ballerina/` folder and contains installed versions of packages from the project and any dependencies of the project.
+This repository is located in a project's `.ballerina/` folder and contains installed versions of packages from the project.

 2. Home Repository.
 This repository is located on a developer's machine at the location of `BALLERINA_HOME_DIR` or `~\.ballerina` if not specified.